 There is file sharing, access management, and version control.

-If this salesperson opened this cold call for tech sales by saying anything close to that, the call would have been completely different.
+If this salesperson had opened this cold call for tech sales by saying anything close to that, the call would have been completely different.
 And that is because, like with most products, the prospect is not actively looking to purchase a PowerPoint content management system, which means the call would likely head quickly toward the prospect feeling a need to use objections like:

 I am not interested.